 - Yellow fever vaccination under low dose methotrexate therapy - a pilot study.
 Dr. Sabine Schmid, Switzerland, Principal Investigator.

-- Immunogenicity of co-administered yellow fever (YF) and measles, mumps, and rubella (MMR) vaccines in pediatric travelers aged 9-15 months from yellow fever non-endemic countries: A pilot study.
+- Immunogenicity of co-administered yellow fever (YF) and measles, mumps, and rubella (MMR) vaccines in pediatric travellers aged 9-15 months from yellow fever non-endemic countries: A pilot study.
 Dr. Stefan Hagmann, United States of America, Principal Investigator.

-2013 Research Award Winners
+2012-2013 Research Award Winners

 The winning projects for the 2012-2013 Research Awards.
 Four proposals were able to be funded: